neelpanchal11/Image-Caption/README.md

 # Image-Captioning
-CNN-Encoder and RNN-Decoder (Bahdanau Attention) for image caption or image to text on [MS-COCO](http://cocodataset.org/#home) dataset.
+CNN-Encoder and RNN-Decoder (Bahdanau Attention) are used for image captions or images to be texted on [MS-COCO](http://cocodataset.org/#home) dataset.

 ## Task Description
-Given an image like the example below, our goal is to generate a caption such as "a surfer riding on a wave".
+Given an image like the example below, we aim is to generate a caption such as "a surfer riding on a wave."

 ![Man Surfing](https://tensorflow.org/images/surf.jpg)